cybnity/foundation/implementations-line/systems/README.md

 ## PURPOSE
-Presentation of the projects dedicated to build and deliver CYBNITY system module versions.
+Presentation of the projects dedicated to manage the provisioning and orchestration of delivered CYBNITY infrastructure module versions.

 The management of several types of modules is approached with an integrated vision that mix the best pratices proposed by each used tool, into a global common and compatible architecture of the source codes projects.